3.12.1. Drawing rules for railway items

 -

-Draw all railway lines that connect stations, junctions, stops, block posts, and rail yards regardless of their technical condition, form of ownership, and passenger traffic.
+The map Draw all railway lines that connect stations, crossing loops, stops, block posts, and train yards, regardless of if they are related to passenger travel, what their technical condition is, or what their form of ownership is.

 - 3.12.1.1.5